telerik/ajax-docs/general-information/troubleshooting/general-troubleshooting.md

 ## Telerik controls integration with Kendo UI widgets

 There are certain Telerik controls like RadHtmlChart, RadGauge, RadDiagram, RadMap, RadGannt, RadTreeMap, RadClientDataSource, RadClientExportManagerwhich are ASP.NET server-side wrappers of Kendo UI widgets.
 These controls already load jQuery and Kendo UI widget specific JavaScript files, soyou must ensure there aren't any script conflicts by using the same jQuery and Kendo UI versions for both suites.
-More information is available in the[RadHtmlChart Integration With KendoUI Widgets](80f05187-cf53-4f47-abb2-5d654024f064) help article.
+More information is available in the [RadHtmlChart Integration With KendoUI Widgets](80f05187-cf53-4f47-abb2-5d654024f064) help article.

-# See Also
+### See Also

  * [Design-time Troubleshooting]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/troubleshooting/design-time-troubleshooting%})